ISTIC-M2-ILa-GM/WePlan/DESIGN.md

 #### Back end

-- [X] Develop API to manage User, City, Department, Region, Activity, Event, Authentication
+- [X] Develop API to manage User, City, Department, Region, Activity, Event, and Authentication
-- [X] Generate event with an algorithm which use a weather api at Thursday 6:00pm
+- [X] Generate event with an algorithm which use a weather api at thursday 6:00pm
 - [X] Broadcast event generated with STOMP websocket protocol
 - [X] Use aspect to parse all exception of the application with a custom format
 - [X] Use aspect to display all logging message
-- [X] Validate all API request params to protect the reste of the application
+- [X] Validate all API request params to protect the domain layer
 - [X] Communication with a weather API and generate client with swagger
 - [X] Encrypt user's password in the database
-- [X] Generate some data in the database at the start of the application
-- [X] Protect the application with a security config
+- [X] Protect the API with a security config
 - [X] Test the application with a coverage higher than 95%
 - [X] Make some automatic and manual (postman) integration testing
+- [X] Generate some data in the database at the start of the application

 #### Front end